avorapattanapong/CSV-Parser/Readme.md

 7. React app is created in Nextjs, which I do not have much experience with.
 With more time, I could optimize the setup and improve the performance, utilizing Nextjs.
 8. UI can be cleaned up a little more.
 9. Error handling on the UI is missing.
-10. The UI doesn't have a way to test retrieving a user by id.
-Accessible through `GET http://localhost:8081/users/{id}`
+10. The UI doesn't have a way to test retrieving a log by id.
+Accessible through `GET http://localhost:8081/logs/{id}`
 11. Linting should be configured to help maintain code formatting
-12. Add user modal should use a date picker for birthdate field.
+12. Add log modal should use a date picker for birthdate field.